Dread Delusion Review — Almost Dreadful, A Little Delusional

 It’s really cool to have no idea how to tilt a skull down

 Yeah, some of these lock-ridden houses do look neat, and they might even have a Delusion (read: XP), but they are still, mostly, just boring.
 That is, if you can even access them.
-Which, after you get the airship, you might not be able to, because that thing creates all the best bugs: the kind that render locations inaccessible and force you to reset.
+Which, after you get the airship, you might not be able to because that thing creates all the best bugs: the kind that render locations inaccessible and force you to reset.
 But I’ll not mention the bugs too much; those could still be patched out.

 To be fair, every once in a while you’ll stumble across something truly interesting, usually relating to some of the genuinely-very-cool cosmic god stuff that the game’s world has going on.
 But you’ll usually only know it because a quest will begin.
-The quest will be to explore the area you are exploring, and then to make a simple moral choice at the end.
+The quest will be to explore the area you are already exploring, and then to make a simple moral choice at the end.

-Well, to be clear: the quest will be to explore the area, grab an item, bring it to someone, they will tell you something, then they will give you something, which you’ll take back to the area, which will unlock a secret door, which you will use to make a moral choice, which you can then turn in for points at the someone who told you something and gave you something before.
+Well, to be clear: the quest will be to explore the area, grab an item, bring it to someone, they will tell you something, then they will give you something, which you’ll take back to the area, which will unlock a secret door, which you will use to make a moral choice, which you can then turn in for points at the same someone who told you something and gave you something before.
 Congrats, that’s every quest in Dread Delusion.

 6 dread delusion review questing